GmrezaH/devopsToolkit/linux/ssh-config.md

 ### 2. ProxyCommand

-When the bastion host requires a different user or port, or for older SSH versions that don’t support `ProxyJump`, use ProxyCommand with nc (netcat) or ssh
+When the bastion host requires a different user or port, or for older SSH versions that don’t support `ProxyJump`, use ProxyCommand with nc (netcat) or ssh.

 ```
 Host internal